 Meoto Iwa

-Another major sacred site in this region is that of the Meoto Iwa or “Married Couple Rocks”.
+Another major sacred site in this region is Meoto Iwa, or the “Married Couple Rocks”.
 These two rocks in the sea off the coast of Futami represent the male and female gods who created Japan.
 To symbolize their marriage they are bound together with a sacred rope, and there is a shrine on the shore before them where couples come to pray for a strong relationship.

 Meoto Iwa

-To get there take a bus from Toba Bus Center (just outside Toba Station) to the Meoto Iwa Higashiguchi bus stop.
-The bus takes 12 minutes and costs 400 yen.
+To get there by bus from Toba, take a bus from Toba Bus Center, just outside Toba Station, to the Meoto Iwa Higashiguchi / Ise Sea Paradise-mae bus stop.
+The ride takes about 12 minutes.
+If you are also visiting Ise or other bus-served sights, compare the single fare with the Ise-Toba Michikusa Kippu.

 Toba Bay Cruises